- Overview: Canada

 Your employed foreign sales force will devote 100% of their time to your company product and may stay with you longer than foreign independent sales reps.

 Global Employer of Record is a 100% compliant solution that guarantees you and your employee’s full compliance with local legislation in Canada.

 We are experts in global workforce employment in Canada, and our goal is to become your single provider.
 Instead of working with numerous local staffing agencies and legal advisors, Acumen International can solve your global business challenges and save you time, costs, and resources.

 Our team of English-speaking professionals frees you from working through language nuances.
-Acumen International works 24/7 and can assist you whenever you need, regardless of time zones.
-Our goal is to create tailored labor solutions for you that are managed legally and in full compliance with the local employment laws.
+Acumen International works 24/7 and can assist you whenever you need it, regardless of time zones.
+Our goal is to create tailored labor solutions for you that are managed legally and in full compliance with local employment laws.

 With our knowledge and deep understanding of local nuances, you easily satisfy your need for skilled professionals in your global industry.
 With our qualified local partners, you can trust that your global workforce satisfies all local tax, social security, and immigration requirements in Canada.

 If a contract does not specify a term of employment, the contract is presumed to be indefinite.
 Parties may specifically agree to a fixed-term contract which avoids the reasonable notice obligation provided employment ends at the fixed-term date and is not renewed.